Do you coach women, or do you only coach men?

 Can someone struggling with mental illness receive coaching?

 Coaching or counselling does not replace psychotherapy or psychiatric care.
 If you were diagnosed with a bipolar affective disorder, for example, you can still receive coaching as long as you are receiving additional support to manage the disorder effectively.
-A certain level of mental health is needed for coaching; my counselling services might be more appropriate if you want to address mild anxiety and depression.
+A certain level of mental health is needed for coaching; my counselling services might be more appropriate if you want to address anxiety and depression.

 Where are your coaching and counselling sessions held?